Equivalence Checking of Sequential Quantum Circuits: Introduction

-This paper is organised as follows.
-For convenience of the reader, we briefly recall basics of combinational quantum circuits in Sec. \ref{sec-comb}.
-A formal description of sequential quantum circuits is given in Sec. \ref{sec-seq}.
-The notion of quantum Mealy machine is introduced in Sec. \ref{sec-Mealy} to model sequential quantum circuits.
-An algorithm for equivalence checking of quantum Mealy machines is developed in Sec. \ref{sec-checking}.
-The case study and experiments are presented in Sec. \ref{sec-case}.
-A brief conclusion is drawn in Sec. \ref{sec-con}.
+\textbf{Organisation of the Paper}: For convenience of the reader, we briefly recall basics of combinational quantum circuits in Section \ref{sec-comb}.
+A formal description of sequential quantum circuits is given in Section \ref{sec-seq}.
+The notion of quantum Mealy machine is introduced in Section \ref{sec-Mealy} as an abstract model of sequential quantum circuits.
+An algorithm for equivalence checking of quantum Mealy machines is developed in Section \ref{sec-checking}.
+Case studies are given in Section \ref{sec-case}.
+The experiments of executing the algorithm on the examples mentioned are briefly discussed in Section \ref{sec-experiment}.
+A brief conclusion is drawn in Section \ref{sec-con}.